unlock-protocol/docs/docs/core-protocol/public-lock/hooks.md

 Hooks have been added to strategic places of the Lock contract to allow lock managers to modify behaviour by calling a 3rd party contract.

-We currently support 7 hooks (as of v12):
+We currently support 7 hooks (as of v12).
+If your lock uses a previous version, it may have a smaller number of hooks, but you can upgrade it to v12:

 - `onGrantKeyHook`: called when a key is granted
 - `onKeyExtendHook`: called when a key is extended or renewed